Forest Tennant: Politics and civic involvement

 Tennant has been active in local Republican politics.
 He founded the San Gabriel Valley Chapter of the Lincoln Club, a California Republican organization.
 He has been active in civic charities, is the recipient of an NAACP Service Award, and was West Covina Citizen of the Year.

 Tennant served two terms on the West Covina, California city council in 1980–1988 and was also mayor of the city.
 Tennant was active in efforts to block expansion of landfills in the San Gabriel Valley and was opposed to County Supervisor Pete Schabarum's efforts to block the BKK Corporation landfill in West Covina from accepting trash from Los Angeles and clashed with Schabarum over plans to build a waste-to-energy incinerator in Irwindale.
 Tennant also worked to block commercial development in Frank C. Bonelli Regional Park.

 Tennant sponsored a bill in California, which became law in 1997, to make highly restricted narcotics more available to patients with severe and intractable pain.
 The law, which includes a "Pain Patient's Bill of Rights", requires doctors to advise patients who suffer from severe, chronic, and intractable pain that narcotics such as Percodan, Demerol and Dilaudid could be prescribed.
 According to Tennant and bill author Leroy Greene, doctors were failing to prescribe these drugs in the large quantities needed for severe pain relief because they feared prosecution for overprescribing a controlled substance, or because they are philosophically opposed to narcotics because they can create dependency.

+Death

+It was reported by a message from the Staff of Arachnoiditis Hope, that Dr. Tennant had died.